 What is the cheapest electric car in Australia?

 At the moment, MG is gearing up to replace the standard MG ZS EV with the upgraded MG ZS EV Excite and the MG ZS EV Essence.
-These cars feature increased range and higher price tags ($46,990 and $49,990 respectively).
+These upgrades are more expensive (starting at $46,990 and $49,990 respectively).

 What is the cheapest Tesla in Australia?

 Believe it or not, it’s actually cheaper to buy a new model Tesla in Australia right now than to buy a secondhand one.
 That’s due to supply constraints — because of international shipping issues, you’ll be waiting quite sometime before your new Tesla arrives, whereas a secondhand Tesla can be purchased and driven much sooner.
-Tesla prices have actually gone up due to supply constraints.
+Tesla prices have actually gone up recently.

 What are some other cheap electric cars in Australia?

 Right now, options are still quite limited, but there are a few pretty decent cheap electric vehicles to choose from in Australia.